-For those in Riga, your likely choice is going to be Swedbank, SEB or DNB.
+For those in Riga, your likely choice is going to be Swedbank, SEB or Luminor.
 Those three seem to have the largest spread of branches in the city, and Swedbank in particular have quite a presence, with their prominent skyscraper across the Vanšu Bridge from Riga’s old town.

 Most banks in the centre of town will have English speaking assistants.
 The closer to the old town you are, the more likely that is.

 I opted for Swedbank since they have plenty branches.

 Before striding jovially into a branch and demanding they take your money, you’ll need to have a few things.

 If you’re a resident, it’s wise to take note of your Personas Kods (the ID number featured on your residence permit or ID Card).
 Having it to hand makes the process much easier.
 I don’t have experience opening an account without a residence permit!